 Community Service Program

 The Parent Ambassadors have developed this project for our community to share the value of helping others in need.
-This year there will be five events hosted by the Parent Ambassadors:
+This year there will be four events hosted by the Parent Ambassadors:

 September - Food Drive for Crisis Ministry